Key mixed migration characteristics

 Characteristics of migration (means and modes)

 All the migrants arriving via the Red Sea or Arabian Sea routes travel by boat often after having been smuggled or, in some cases, trafficked from Djibouti, Somaliland and Puntland.
 To get to these points of departure, the migrants first journey on foot or by vehicle.
-Those using the Somaliland coast as a point of departure usually originate from South-Central Somali and, if they can afford it, sometimes fly to Somaliland primarily to avoid being detained and turned back at check points in Puntland and Somaliland.
+Those using the Somaliland coast as a point of departure usually originate from South-Central Somalia and, if they can afford it, sometimes fly to Hargeisa, Somaliland primarily to avoid being detained and turned back at check points in Puntland and Somaliland.

 Migrants that use Yemen as a transit point are sometimes collected by vehicle upon arrival in Yemen and driven to the border areas by smugglers where they attempt to cross in to the Gulf States, usually on foot.
 Others attempt to walk from the coast to major cities or the Saudi border in northern Yemen.